apache/bahir/sql-cloudant/README.md

 3. key in the parameters, which is set in a dataframe or temporaty table options, or StreamReceiver
 4. "spark."+key in the SparkConf (as they are treated as the one passed in through spark-submit using --conf option)

 Here each subsequent configuration overrides the previous one.
 Thus, configuration set using DataFrame option overrides what has beens set in SparkConf.
 And configuration passed in spark-submit using --conf takes precedence over any setting in the code.
+When passing configuration in spark-submit, make sure adding "spark." as prefix to the keys.

 ### Configuration in application.conf